Odin2003/Muon_Collider/README.md

 conda install fastjet
 ```

 We will also need LCIO to inspect the output_reco.slcio file.
-Conda does not have a simple install command for this, so we need to do it by hand.
+Conda does not have a simple install command for this, so we need to do it by hand by roughly following the guide from the Laboratoire Leprince-Ringuet (https://llr.in2p3.fr/~kunath/eehiq/lcio_based/pyLCIO3_on_LLR_jupyterhub.html).
 In your **software** directory, run the following commands individually

 ```
 git clone https://github.com/iLCSoft/LCIO.git